by Santorini Dave • Updated: November 18, 2018

 - Airbnb hosts will read past reviews of prospective guests.
 If they have a history of leaving negative reviews they’re not as likely to get rented to.
 This skews rentals to people who only (or primarily) leave positive reviews.

-- Bottom line: There can be some pretty lousy places that get good to great reviews.
+- Bottom line: There can be some pretty lousy places that get good to great reviews on Airbnb.

 Hotel vs Airbnb

-- I prefer hotels to airbnbs my a good measure.
+- I prefer hotels to Airbnbs by a good measure.
 Better service, better locations, more luxurious, special, and unique.
+I admit, I might be biased.
+My job is to do hotel reviews and write about the best family hotels and resorts.

 - Much is made by Airbnb fans about getting the local scoop from real people.
 This is largely nonsense.
 A good concierge will know way more about the city than the typical resident.
 I live in Seattle and feel I know the city pretty well, but compare my local knowledge to the concierge at a decent downtown hotel regarding a good jazz bar, the best place to shop for handbags, or where to find the best whiskey and you’ll quickly see how limited my knowledge is.